Graduate Certificate in Communication Sciences

-Interested applicants should consult the department website for the most current modifications to these requirements and deadlines.
-Current admission requirements include:
+Applicants for the GC-CS program should consult the department website for current information on the deadlines and program requirements.
+The admission requirements include:

-- Bachelor's degree from a regionally accredited college or university in a major other than Communication Sciences and Disorders
+- A bachelor's degree from an accredited college or university in a major or minor other than Communication Sciences and Disorders

 The graduate certificate program consists of five courses (15 semester credit hours).
-Students must satisfactorily complete all required course work with a grade of “B” or better for the award of a Graduate Certificate in Communication Sciences.
+Students must satisfactorily complete all required course work with a grade of "B" or better to receive a program certificate.

-The Certificate Program is offered 100% online.
+The GC-CS program is offered 100% online.
 Should student demand in the future warrant other delivery modalities, such as a face-to-face or hybrid format, the program may also prepare alternate formats.
-Students will be advised well in advance of program application and course registration as to the delivery modalities offered in a specific program year.
+Students will be informed well in advance about the delivery methods available for each program year before they apply and register for courses.

 First Year | ||